niccolozanotti/AI4climate.science-vault/Notes/AI/FAIKR/Mod3/Project/FAIKR3 Project.md

 date: 2024-10-16
 tags:
 description:
+draft: true
 ---

 ## Bayesian network to assess the impact of several factors on hurricane formation

 The intensification of hurricanes is driven by a combination of factors.
 Some key variables to include in your Bayesian Network could be:

-• **Sea Surface Temperature (SST)**: Warmer sea surface temperatures provide more energy for hurricanes to strengthen.
+- **Sea Surface Temperature (SST)**: Warmer sea surface temperatures provide more energy for hurricanes to strengthen.

-• **Atmospheric Pressure**: Lower pressure systems facilitate hurricane formation and intensification.
+- **Atmospheric Pressure**: Lower pressure systems facilitate hurricane formation and intensification.

-• **Wind Shear**: Changes in wind speed and direction with altitude (vertical wind shear) can inhibit or enhance hurricane intensity.
+- **Wind Shear**: Changes in wind speed and direction with altitude (vertical wind shear) can inhibit or enhance hurricane intensity.

-• **Humidity**: High levels of atmospheric moisture (especially in the lower atmosphere) can fuel storm growth.
+- **Humidity**: High levels of atmospheric moisture (especially in the lower atmosphere) can fuel storm growth.

-• **Ocean Heat Content (OHC)**: The amount of heat stored in the upper layers of the ocean plays a key role in storm intensification.
+- **Ocean Heat Content (OHC)**: The amount of heat stored in the upper layers of the ocean plays a key role in storm intensification.

-• **Pre-existing Weather Patterns**: Large-scale phenomena like the **Madden-Julian Oscillation (MJO)** or **El Niño Southern Oscillation (ENSO)** can affect hurricane activity.
+- **Pre-existing Weather Patterns**: Large-scale phenomena like the **Madden-Julian Oscillation (MJO)** or **El Niño Southern Oscillation (ENSO)** can affect hurricane activity.

-• **Land Interaction**: Proximity to land can weaken hurricanes, while warm waters near coasts may lead to rapid intensification.
+- **Land Interaction**: Proximity to land can weaken hurricanes, while warm waters near coasts may lead to rapid intensification.

-• **Dust from the Sahara**: The Saharan Air Layer can suppress hurricane development by injecting dry air into the atmosphere.
+- **Dust from the Sahara**: The Saharan Air Layer can suppress hurricane development by injecting dry air into the atmosphere.

-**2. Structure of the Bayesian Network:**
+### Structure of the Bayesian Network

 A simplified network could have **Sea Surface Temperature (SST)**, **Wind Shear**, and **Ocean Heat Content (OHC)** as parent nodes directly affecting hurricane intensification. **ENSO** and **MJO** could serve as influential external factors that indirectly affect these conditions.
 Here’s a basic structure:

 ```mermaid